 Dancing around the Man

-Tango masters Alberto Pas and Valorie Hart discussed this important concept back in 1998: the man dances around the dance floor and the woman dances around the man.
-But many students today still don't know what that means.
-Simply put, it means that in his responsibility to follow traffic the man may need to step away from the woman, and it's the woman's job to stay close to him.
+Tango masters Alberto Paz and Valorie Hart introduced a vital concept back in 1998: the man dances around the dance floor, and the woman dances around the man.
+Yet even today, many students struggle to fully grasp its meaning.
+In essence, as the leader navigates the floor, he may need to step away from his partner.
+It is the follower's role to stay with him—to maintain proximity and connection throughout the dance.

 Here is a good example of how a woman should dance around the man.

-In short, four things are critically important regarding to dancing around the man.
+In short, four elements are critically important regarding to dancing around the man.
 First, understanding that the woman's job is not to dance around the floor but to dance around the man.
 Second, maintaining a good embrace in a slightly leaning posture to secure the torso connection and mutual support while dancing.
 Third, spending a lot of time to practice dissociation in the molinete sequence until you are versed in swiveling your hips side to side in that leaning position.
 Finally, focusing on being one with the man rather than on your own performance, and being careful about how to keep the movement compact and where to place your foot so that the two of you may always remain a cohesive one in the dance.
-For a woman, learning tango is not primarily learning steps but learning to be one with the man.
-Tango is an intimate dance.
-How you dance it can make a big difference.

 March 11, 2017